Kadekool/Kadekool/README.md

 Hello there!
 My name is Shreyas Kadekodi.
 I am a Computer Science student at The University of Colorado Boulder.
 I have an strong interest in Machine Learning / Artifical Intelligence.
 When I'm not on my computer, I can sometimes be found struggling with the most meager weights on the market.

-- I’m currentlyam currently interning at American Express
+- I’m am currently interning at American Express
 - Pronouns: He/Him
 <!--
 **Kadekool/Kadekool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.